Nomad-engineers/threads-platform/docs/development/001-getting-started.md

 3. Check out the [Testing Guide](004-testing-guide.md)
 4. Join the development team Slack channel

-Welcome to the Threadlytics development team! 🚀
+Welcome to the Threads-Boost development team! 🚀